Nickelodeon (Indian TV channel)

-Nickelodeon (abbreviated as Nick) is an Indian children's pay television network based in Mumbai, Maharashtra, India.
-It is the Indian equivalent to the original American Network and is owned by Viacom18, a joint venture between Paramount Global and TV18.
-Despite using the "Nickelodeon" branding, it does not air any content from the original American network in recent times as part of a localisation strategy, and thus, original Nickelodeon content is only broadcast on the Nickelodeon HD+ channel.
+Nickelodeon or simply Nick, is an Indian children's pay television channel based in Mumbai, Maharashtra, India.
+The local equivalent of the original American network and is owned by JioStar, a joint venture between Disney India and Reliance Industries, under license from Paramount Networks EMEAA.
+Despite using the "Nickelodeon" branding, it does not air any content from the original channel as part of a localisation strategy since the 2010s; instead the original Nickelodeon content is only broadcast on the Nickelodeon HD+ channel.
 As of October 2020, Nickelodeon is the most watched children's channel in India.

 History

 Nickelodeon was launched in India on 16 October 1999.
 Zee TV was in charge of distributing the channel to cable operators, in a deal made with Viacom.
-This is India's second children's television channel after Cartoon Network.

-After that, Zee TV launched a Nickelodeon-branded programming block on its main channel, also called "Zee TV", as part of a distribution deal between Viacom International and Zee Entertainment Enterprises.
+Zee TV also launched a Nickelodeon-branded programming block on its main channel as part of a distribution deal between Viacom International and Zee Entertainment Enterprises.
 It was replaced by the Cartoon Network block in 2002.

 In 2004, Viacom revamped Nickelodeon in India to increase its viewership, including branding the channel just as Nick, creating local programs and launching a Hindi audio track.

 On 23 November 2006, Nickelodeon India ceased to be distributed in Pakistan and was replaced with a dedicated local version of Nickelodeon in that country.

 Viacom signed a programming deal with Sun TV Network in 2007 according to which Nickelodeon shows will air on Chutti TV dubbed in Tamil and Telugu.
 This deal was later cancelled when Nickelodeon decided to add Tamil and Telugu audio tracks to their own channel.

 In 2007, the joint venture between Viacom and TV18 called Viacom18 was formed, and the channels MTV, Nick India and VH1 became part of the new company.

 On 25 June 2010, Nick India was rebranded, using the newly launched logo used in US.
 It was the last major market to undergo this makeover.

 In December 2011, Viacom 18 launched a new channel called Sonic.
 Initially, the channel was focused on action and adventure, before switching their focus to comedy in 2016.